percona/percona-server/doc/source/myrocks/variables.rst

    * - Default
      - ``ON``

-Specifies whether hash collisions are allowed.
+This variable was removed in :ref:`8.0.29-21`.
+The variable specifies whether hash collisions are allowed.
 Enabled by default, which uses less memory.
 If disabled, full prefix is stored to prevent hash collisions.

 .. _rocksdb_ignore_unknown_options: